qmtran/openstack-labs/devstack/lab-04/README.md

 ## Create and apply a Security Group

   0. Login to the OpenStack Horizon Web Interface by navigating your browser to the public IP address of the controller
-  0. :red_circle: TODO login as user?
+  0. :red_circle: TODO: login as user?
   0. Navigate to: Project > Compute > Access > Create Security Group

      ![Create Security Group](img/security-create.png)